Skip to content

 California — CCPA / CPRA

-snorklee acts as a service provider: no sale, no sharing, no cross-context advertising.
-A CCPA/CPRA service-provider addendum is available in your DPA, and a California Privacy Rights notice is ready to publish.
+Snorklee documents a service-provider role for its own scope: no sale, no advertising sharing, no cross-context advertising.
+A CCPA/CPRA addendum can be activated in your DPA, and a California Privacy Rights notice is available.

 Other US states